Something happens when our kids becomes a tweens, a subtle shift in the force.

 Another friend recently bought a foosball table for her husband’s 45th birthday.
 Her husband liked it, but it was the reaction of her two tweens that made the gift worthwhile.

 The kids will often ask her or her husband to play so they can improve their skills.
-And mini “tournaments” with their friends have become a regular event at their home on the weekends—sometimes they even let her and her husband come watch.
+And mini “tournaments” with their friends have become a regular event at their home on the weekends—sometimes they even let her and her husband come watch or play.

 Be available.

-None of these ideas will solve all the teenage angst and hormonal rage that you’re up against, but they can help avoid many of the road blocks that form between parents and their tweens and teens.
-You’ll probably still be in for a bumpy ride, but you’re far less likely to find yourself constantly running into dead-ends.
+None of these ideas will solve all the teenage angst and hormonal rage that you’re up against, but they can help avoid many of the roadblocks that form between parents and their tweens and teens.

 How To Have A More Peaceful Relationship With Your Teen; Guaranteed